seldon-code/pyseldonlib/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with the basics of using the `pyseldon` package.
+This guide will help you get started with the basics of using the `pyseldonlib` package.

 Installation
 ------------